StefanZander/lecture_notes/swcs/html/docs/milestone0.md

     - [The Social Side of Science: A Human and Community Endeavor](https://lernen.h-da.de/mod/resource/view.php?id=303122)
     - [A Science Toolkit](https://lernen.h-da.de/mod/resource/view.php?id=303123)

-2. Work through the **course's online pages** (this sites) and become familiar with organisational matters and course objectives
+2. Work through the **course's online pages** (these pages) and become familiar with organisational matters and course objectives
     - Read about Milestones / Structure / Objectives / elements of scientific work practices etc.

 3. Collect all **questions** that arise during your contemplation with the course material
     - Write down all questions and open issues that arise and
-    - Bring them to the in-class lecture; they will be discussed and answered there
+    - Bring them to the ~~in-class lecture~~ BigBlueButton (BBB) Meetings; they will be discussed and answered there

     !!! warning
         **Take Responsibility!**
         One of the main principles of this course is to learn to take responsibility for your work and the outcome.
 Be aware, that this is not a regular university course in which you get all necessary information hand-feeded.
 Instead you are required to take actions, organize yourself, set goals, estimate and meet expectations, seek for support when you encounter problems or difficulties etc.

-        Remember, your course lecturer is always available and happy to help and support you – BUT the **initiative must come from you**; this is part of your responsibility.
+        Remember, your course lecturer is always available and happy to help and support you – BUT the **initiative must come from your side**; --> this is part of your responsibility.

     - If no questions arise, we assume that everything is clear to you – with all the consequences.